roman-milk/roman-milk.github.io/two-moms-two-laps.md

+===

- ****** Two Moms, Two Laps: Home Rules ****** byTx_Tall_Tales© "Not even in the same league.
+"Not even in the same league.
 If you're a ten, there not even five's.
 Hell, I might have to come up with a whole new scale."
 I rose up on my elbows, looking down at her.
 "That was mean, Mom.
 Completely unfair."

  She looked at me puzzled.
 "What?"